 The Group has in place a Code of Business Conduct that sets out the business practices, procedures and ethical conduct expected of all employees in their course of employment and in dealings with customers, suppliers and consultants.
-The Code of Business Conduct is sent to all employees and newly hired employees have a separate briefing on the Policy.
+The Code of Business Conduct is sent to all employees and a separate briefing is conducted for newly hired employees.

 In line with the Code of Business Conduct, the Group has in place a Whistle Blowing Policy and process under which employees and external parties may report to the ARC any improprieties or suspected wrong-doing by management or other staff without fear of reprisal.
 The ARC is responsible for oversight and monitoring of whistleblowing.
-Whistleblowing reports marked "Private and Confidential" may be sent to the Group Internal Audit Manager at Haw Par Corporation Limited, 401 Commonwealth Drive, #03-03 Haw Par Technocentre, Singapore 149598, or via the email address or hotlines specified in the Whistle Blowing Policy.
+Whistleblowing reports marked "Private and Confidential" may be sent to the Group Internal Audit Manager at Haw Par Corporation Limited, 401 Commonwealth Drive, #03-03 Haw Par Technocentre, Singapore 149598, or by email to whistleblowing@hawpar.com.
 The Group is committed to ensure protection of whistleblowers who have acted in good faith against detrimental or unfair treatment.
 All reports received are accorded confidentiality and independently investigated by the whistleblowing unit, comprising the Human Resource Director and Group Internal Audit Manager.
 Details of the Whistle Blowing Policy are posted on the Company's intranet.
 New employees are briefed on the policy during their orientation.
 Existing employees are reminded of the policy from time to time in order to raise awareness of the availability of the channel of reporting.
 The Code of Business Conduct is effectively communicated and integrated into the Company's strategy and operations, including risk management systems and remuneration structures.